odoopbx/docs/intro.rst

 Finally, you might start from zero and would want to install everything from scratch.

-Also there is two ways to deploy OdooPBX: server wide and docker based.
+Also there are two ways to deploy OdooPBX:

+* Server wide
+* Docker based

 All these topics are covered in the :doc:`install/install` section.